 I'm a local resident with a query, who should I ask?

-Please email firstname.lastname@example.org if have any local resident enquiries relating to Fremantle Laneway Festival.
+Please email firstname.lastname@example.org if you have any local resident inquiries relating to Fremantle Laneway Festival.

 Maps & Playing Times

 Where are the Laneway Festival Maps and Playing Times?

 Playing times and Maps will be released closer to the event, please sign up to our mailing list and you'll be the first to know.

 Can I submit my band/artist to perform at Laneway Festival?

 We are no longer accepting artist submissions for the 2019 festival.
 We will have one more slot in each Australian city via the triple j Unearthed competition.
 Please ensure you have a triple j Unearthed profile to be in the running and stay tuned to triplejunearthed.com for further details.